akvo/akvo-web/code/wp-content/plugins/fitvids-for-wordpress/readme.txt

 This plugin makes videos responsive using the FitVids jQuery plugin on WordPress.

 The options page is located on the dashboard menu under Appearance as "FitVids".
-From there you can add your selector and turn jQuery on and off.
+FitVids always works with YouTube, Vimeo, Blip.tv, Viddler, and Kickstarter.
+Use simple jQuery selectors, on the admin page, like `body`, `article, aside` and `.post` to customize what videos become responsive.

+You can set custom selectors to include videos from any provider.
+You are not limited to the list that comes with FitVids by default.

 == Installation ==

 Upload the fitvids-for-wordpress plugin to your blog, Activate it!

-1, 2: You're done!

 == Screenshots ==

-1. screenshot-1.png
+1. If you need help understanding how FitVids works click the help tab.

 == Changelog ==

+= 3.0.3 =
+* Fix activation bug

+= 3.0.3 =
+* Add help tab
+* Make default selector visible

+= 3.0.1 =
+* Update FitVids Version
+* New admin settings page
+* Add FitVids ignore
+* Better security
+* Update selector input configuration.
+You might need to update your custom settings.

 = 2.1 =